Banana Chocolate Chip Cake with Chocolate Cream Cheese Frosting

 - 1 teaspoon pure vanilla extract

-- Increase to medium speed and blend for 3 minutes.
+- Increase to medium speed and beat for 3 minutes.
 Fold in chocolate chips.

-- Spread into a greased 9″x13″ baking dish and bake for 30-35 minutes or until a toothpick inserted into center of cake comes out clean or with crumbs.
+- Spread cake batter into prepared pan and bake for 30 to 35 minutes or until a toothpick inserted into center of cake comes out clean or with crumbs.

 - Cool completely before frosting.